-- ► Interpretive elements should highlight unique features or locations along the pathway network. - ► Within the core area of the National Capital Region, all interpretive elements must be coordinated by Canadian Heritage. - ► In semi-urban/rural settings, additional interpretive elements may be considered, as long as they complement the broader themes and message established by Canadian Heritage. - ► Interpretive elements should appeal to a wide demographic and provide a universal design approach that engages multiple senses (see Section 1.1, Sensory Experience).
+- ▶ Interpretive elements should highlight unique features or locations along the Capital Pathway. - ▶ Within the core area of the National Capital Region, all interpretive elements must be coordinated by Canadian Heritage. - ▶ In semi-urban/rural settings, additional interpretive elements may be considered as long as they complement the broader themes and message established by Canadian Heritage. - ► Interpretive elements should appeal to a wide demographic and provide a universal design approach that engages multiple senses.

-Moving Forward
+6 Moving Forward